AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 ### Task 1: Generate the Associations

-1. Switch back to your Databricks workspace, select the **02 Association Rules** workbook
+1. Switch back to your Databricks workspace, select the **02 Association Rules** workbook.

 1. Attach your cluster to the notebook using the dropdown.
 In the drop down, select the **small** cluster.

 1. Run each cell of the **02 Association Rules** notebook by selecting within the cell, then entering **Ctrl+Enter** on your keyboard.
 Pay close attention to the instructions within the notebook so you understand each step of the data preparation process.

-> The goal of this algorithm is to compute two metrics that indicate the strength of a relationship between a source item and a target item based on event history, and then save that matrix to the associations collection in Cosmos DB.
+> The goal of this algorithm is to compute two metrics that indicate the strength of a relationship between a source item and a target item based on event history, and then save that matrix to the associations container in Cosmos DB.

 > The algorithm begins with grouping events with a buy action into a transaction, grouping by the sessionId.
 This provides the set of items bough together.